 Spread the oats on the baking sheet and bake at 250 degrees for about 45-55 minutes.
 Stir the oats every 15 minutes or so.

-Let the oats cool, then layer in a quart sized jar with the sunflower seeds, dried cranberries, and cacao nibs.
+Let the oats cool, then layer in a quart sized jar with the sunflower seeds, dried cranberries, and chocolate chips.
 (Alternately you can mix everything together and then put in the jar).

 Place the granola in the jar and put the lid on.
-Top with parchment paper and baker's twine.
+Top with parchment paper and baker's twine, then tie a gift tag on and write a festive message to your recipient.